-- Staying motivated to work on a side hustle can sometimes be difficult, and may even question if it's paying off.
+- Staying motivated to work on a side hustle can sometimes be difficult, and you may even question if it's paying off.

 Recommended Read: Pay Off Debt Using the Snowball Method

-Helps You To Explore Career Options/Feed Your Creative Side
+Helps Explore Your Professional and Creative Side

 You can use starting a side hustle to help you explore something that interests you or to monetize a skill that you have already mastered.
-Think outside the box and really use it as an opportunity to make money in an area where you want to grow.
+Think outside the box and use it as an opportunity to make money in an area where you want to grow professionally and creatively.

 Recommended Read: 3 Side Hustle Ideas Requiring Little to No Money to Start